inossidabile/hashbang/README.md

 ## Environments are specific

-While working at development environment, this gem will catch all the requests containing `_escaped_fragment_` directly from Rails using middleware and therefore it will just work **(see P.S. below)**.
+If you are not using Rails you should skip this paragraph.
+While working with at development environment, this gem will catch all the requests containing `_escaped_fragment_` directly from Rails using middleware and therefore it will just work **(see P.S. below)**.
 Go to `http://localhost:3000?_escaped_fragment_=test` to make Hashbang load and dump `http://localhost:3000/#!/test` for you.

-However due to security and performance reasons, at the production servers you are supposed to boot this Rack app separately and manually forward all the magic requests to the standalone instance.
+Due to security and performance reasons, at the production servers you are supposed to boot this Rack app separately and manually forward all the magic requests to the standalone instance.

 Imagine you are runing Hashbang rack instance at `33222` port.
 With that you should proxy all the requests containing `_escaped_fragment_=` to `localhost:33222/?url=…` where `…` is a full request URI. **Don't forget to escape url parameter so resulting request could be like this:** `localhost:33222/?url=http%3A%2F%2Fwww.dvnts.ru%2F%3F_encoded_fragment_%3D`.